mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 [ScreenJournal](https://thescreenjournal.com) is a hobby project I've been working on for sharing movie recommendations with friends.
 It's like Goodreads but for couch potatoes.

-I didn't have much time to work on it over the holdiays, but I still made some progress by adding multi-user support.
+I didn't have much time to work on it over the holidays, but I still made some progress by adding multi-user support.
 Previously, only a hardcoded admin user could log in, but in December, I added support for user signups and invite codes.

 {{<img src="sj-invites.png" has-border="true"  caption="ScreenJournal now supports signups and invite codes.">}}